Don't Install If You're Worried About Pie Problems

 If you're feeling leery about making the move to Android Pie, wait for more short-term and long-term feedback about your update to emerge.

-If you're seeing a lot of negative feedback, it might be a good idea to hang back and wait for Samsung and/or your carrier to deliver bug fixes.
+If you're seeing a lot of negative feedback, it might be a good idea to hang back and wait for Samsung and/or your carrier to deliver additional bug fixes.

 We also recommend waiting until you're ready to solve Android Pie problems yourself.
 We've put together a list of fixes for common Galaxy S9 issues to help.